musketyr/gradle-fatjar-plugin/README.md

 Bundles all output classes into JAR with dependencies and place it into `WEB-INF/lib` directory of the newly created WAR file.

-This is regullar `War` task so you can e.g. customize the `web.xml` file as described in [War Task DSL](http://gradle.org/docs/current/dsl/org.gradle.api.tasks.bundling.War.html).
+This is regular `War` task so you can e.g. customize the `web.xml` file as described in [War Task DSL](http://gradle.org/docs/current/dsl/org.gradle.api.tasks.bundling.War.html).
 You can for example exclude files which you don't want to copy into the final WAR.